eggjs/egg-ts-helper/README.md

 }
 ```

-suitable for every module in above.
+It's suitable for every module in above.

 #### interfaceHandle `function|string`

+If you cannot find suitable generator in above, you can config the type by this field.

 ```js
 module.exports = {